-Health and Safety for Passenger and Crew
+Health & Safety for Passengers & Crew

-In the airline industry, health-related issues concerning passengers or crew are crucial in most activities: aircraft operations, passenger transport, cargo, etc. They cover matters as diverse as duty time limitation, transmission of communicable diseases, and disinsection.
+In the airline industry, health-related issues concerning passengers or crew are crucial in most activities: aircraft operations, passenger transport, cargo, etc. They cover matters as diverse as duty time limitation, transmission of communicable diseases, and disinfection.

 IATA's Medical Advisory Role

 IATA has set up a structure to contribute to an efficient and cost effective approach to handling medical issues in the airline industry.